Institutional reviews of the HEIs' quality assurance processes

 5. Other assessment material.
 Prior to reviews, UKÄ produces data for the HEI relevant to the aspects to be examined.
 This data could be previous inspections, appraisals of degree-awarding power applications, programme evaluations and national statistics showing student completion and establishment levels, and illustrating the HEI from a national perspective.

 The assessment panel’s judgment on whether the HEI meets the assessment criteria for the reviewed aspect areas and perspectives results in a report that serves as the basis for UKÄ’s decision.
 Before UKÄ’s final decision, the panel’s preliminary judgement will be sent to the HEI for review.

-UKÄ believes it is important that even HEIs that receive approval for their quality assurance work have follow-ups.
-The forms for this type of follow-up are being drafted and could include dialogue meetings, surveys and conferences.
+UKÄ believes it is important that even HEI's that receive approval for their quality assurance work have follow-ups.
+The forms for this type of follow-up include dialogue meetings, surveys and conferences.

 In the case of approved quality assurance processes with reservations

 UKÄ appoints an assessment panel that follows up the measures taken.
 Online interviews and site visits are included in the follow-up if needed.
 If the follow-up review leads to a positive assessment, the HEI's quality assurance processes in their entirety will be approved by the UKÄ.
 If the HEI still does not meet the assessment critieria in the follow-up review, an additional follow-up review will be conducted after a period agreed upon by the UKÄ and the HEI jointly on a case-by-case basis.

 In the event of quality assurance processes under review